onap/vnfrqts-requirements/docs/Chapter5.rst

 NFV TOSCA Template
 ------------------

-TOSCA templates supported by OPENO must follow the requirements enumerated in this section.
+TOSCA templates supported by ONAP must follow the requirements enumerated in this section.

 TOSCA Introduction